apache/flink/docs/dev/windows.md

 </div>
 </div>

-A `ReduceFunction` specifies how two elements from the input can be combined to produce an output element.
-This example will sum up the second field of the tuple for all elements in a window.
+The above example sums up the second fields of the tuples for all elements in a window.

 ### FoldFunction

+A `FoldFunction` specifies how an input element of the window is combined with an element of the output type.
+The `FoldFunction` is incrementally called for each element that is added to the window and the current output value.
+The first element is combined with a pre-defined initial value of the output type.

-A fold function can be specified like this:
+A `FoldFunction` can be defined and used like this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">